daimonie/airflow-dbt-training/presentation/day_three.md

 Need to connect dbt Cloud to on-premise databases?
 You have options:

-1. **Allowlisted IPs** (Simplest)
-   * Allow specific dbt Cloud IPs through your firewall
+1. **Allowlisted IPs** (Simplest): Allow specific dbt Cloud IPs through your firewall

    * See [docs.getdbt.com](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/ip-addresses)

-2. **SSH Tunnel** (Common)
-   * Use a bastion host for secure access
+2. **SSH Tunnel** (Common): Use a bastion host for secure access

    * Requires some infrastructure setup

-3. **Fully Isolated?**
-   * Use dbt Core + Airflow (like we learned!)
+3. **Fully Isolated?**: Use dbt Core + Airflow (like we learned!)

    * Perfect for isolated environments
    * Gives you full control over scheduling

-Remember: Always involve your security team when connecting cloud services to on-premise data.
+**Remember***: Always involve your security team when connecting cloud services to on-premise data.

 ---

 ## Cloud Feature: Notifications

 * Navigate to: **Settings > Notifications**

 * Configure alerts for:

   - Failed or successful jobs
   - Job cancellations or delays

 **Try this**:

 - Add a Slack webhook or email address
 - Trigger a job failure (e.g. by testing an invalid ref)
 - Confirm alert delivery

-*Why it matters*: Keeps teams informed without manual checking — helps build trust and reliability in the data pipeline.
+**Why it matters**: Teams stay informed without manual checking, building trust and reliability in the data pipeline.

 ---

 ## Cloud Feature: Hosted Docs

+Hosted `dbt docs serve` are always available

 * Navigate to: **Docs > Generate Docs**
-* Hosted version of `dbt docs serve`, always available

 **Try this**:

 - Generate docs and open the lineage graph
 - Click through a model and inspect its description, columns, and tests
 - Search for an exposure and see dependencies

-*Why it matters*: Centralizes documentation and makes model structure transparent across teams — no local server needed.
+**Why it matters**: Centralizes documentation so model structure is transparent across teams with no local server needed.

 ---